 Introductions provide background information to each book of the Bible.
 They typically deal with issues such as authorship, date, provenance, purpose, intended audience, historical background, structure and summary of content.
-The best contemporary Introductions are, from the perspective of critical scholarship, John J. Collins, Introduction to the Hebrew Bible with CD-ROM (Minneapolis: Fortress, 2004) and, from an Evangelical perspective, the Exploring the Old Testament series published by SPCK.
+The best contemporary Introductions are, from the perspective of critical scholarship, Delbert Burkett, An Introduction to the New Testament and the Origins of Christianity (Cambridge: CUP) and, from an Evangelical perspective, the Exploring the New Testament series published by SPCK.